liangshaobo2001/ShakesBERT/data/README.md

 3. `"shakestrain"`: (~80% of) all sonnets written by Shakespeare (n=123).

 For an example of using Hugging Face datasets during the training process, see this [Hugging Face tutorial](https://huggingface.co/learn/nlp-course/chapter7/3?fw=pt#fine-tuning-distilbert-with-the-trainer-api).

+Note: When passing in multi-modal information, use the self-defined `utils.CustomDataCollator` instead of the default `DataCollatorForLanguageModeling`.

 ## The testing procedure